uccser/cs-field-guide/text/en/chapters/programming-languages.md

 {interactive name="mips-assembler" type="whole-page" text="MIPS Assembler" file-type="php"}

-Copy and paste the output in the “Assembler Output” box into the box in this simulator interactive:
+Copy and paste the output in the "Assembler Output" box into the box in this simulator interactive:

 {interactive name="mips-simulator" type="whole-page" text="MIPS Simulator" file-type="php"}